 Ordering Extensions Execution on Queue

-Once you start using webhooks and functions, you will find out there are many ways to extend Rossum’s behavior.
-Either by implementing custom extensions or by using pre-built extensions from Rossum.
-In order to keep the logic and implementation of the extensions easily maintainable and reusable you may want to split the logic into multiple extensions and specify the order of extensions’ execution.
+Once you start using webhooks and functions, you will find many ways to extend Rossum’s behavior either by implementing custom extensions or by using pre-built extensions from Rossum.
+To keep the logic and implementation of the extensions easily maintainable and reusable, you may want to split the logic into multiple extensions and specify the order of extensions’ execution.

 When to order extensions